 No. One of the most common uses for virtual private networks is accessing region-locked content from other countries.
-Some movies and TV shows are locked to particular countries, so a VPN can bypass these restrictions, so you can watch Formula 1, the Oscars or favorite series from anywhere in the world.
+Some movies and TV shows are locked to particular countries.
+A VPN can bypass these restrictions, so you can watch Formula 1, the Oscars or favorite series from anywhere in the world.

 While using a VPN in this manner is generally legal, it might violate the terms of service of the streaming provider.
 In this case, you can expect that your account might be restricted or closed.